-Lakhimpur Kheri violence: Union minister Ajay Mishra’s son arrested after questioning
+Lakhimpur violence: Union minister Ajay Mishra’s son arrested, sent to 14-day judicial custody

 Farmer bodies have alleged that a vehicle which was part of Union minister Ajay Mishra’s convoy ran over the protestors.
 They have claimed the the vehicle belonged to the minister’s son Ashish Mishra.

+The Samyukta Kisan Morcha, an umbrella body of over 40 protesting farmer unions, has demanded that Union minister Ajay Mishra should also be arrested on charges of murder, conspiracy and spreading disharmony, The Indian Express reported.
+The farmers also demanded the minister’s resignation from the Union Cabinet.

+“If the demand[s] are not met, a ‘Shaheed Kisan Yatra’ [farmers’ martyrdom march] will be taken out from Lakhimpur Kheri with the asthi [ashes from cremation] of the farmers, across Uttar Pradesh and each state,” Rakesh Tikait, leader of the Bharatiya Kisan Union, said at a press conference on Saturday.

-The arrest came after the Uttar Pradesh administration faced questions from several entities, including the Supreme Court, on delay in taking action in the matter.
+The arrest of Ashish Mishra came after the Uttar Pradesh administration faced questions from several entities, including the Supreme Court, on delay in taking action in the matter.

 During a hearing on Friday, a bench led by Chief Justice NV Ramana asked why Ashish Mishra had not been arrested yet.